-Article 5.13.3 Course Grade Requirements - All courses require a final grade of B or better.
-Any final grade lower than a B is a failing grade and the stipulations below under "Final Grades" apply.
-All grades of Incomplete in pre-clinical courses must be replaced by passing grades before a student may progress to the clinical phase of each program.
+All grades of Incomplete in pre-clinical courses must be replaced by passing grades before a student enrolled in the DNP, OP, or PA program may progress to the clinical phase of their respective program.
+This does not apply to students enrolled in the GC program, where clinical rotations (field placements) occur in parallel with the didactic coursework.

 An incomplete may be assigned in clinical courses where faculty have determined that remediation is necessary and appropriate.
 The type and extent of remediation will be determined by the Program Director with consideration of the individual student's learning needs and patient safety.
-Students may only be assigned two incompletes in clinical courses during the entire program (exclusive of incompletes in pre-clinical courses).
-If student performance is less than passing in a third clinical course, a final grade of fail will be assigned, after which the SHP Student Promotions Committee will determine whether or not remediation will be offered.
+Students may only be assigned two incompletes in clinical courses during the entire program (exclusive of incompletes in preclinical courses).
+If student performance is less than passing in a third clinical course, a final grade of fail will be assigned and the matter referred to the HPSPC.
 All grades of Incomplete must be replaced by passing grades prior to graduation from an SHP program.